gchen0119/openimagechallenge/README.md

 # Start Python in the container

-* Detach and run the image in the `python-openimage` container
+* Detach and run the image in the `python-openimage` container (use -v to mount local dir in the container)

 > docker run -v /mnt/disks/openimage:/mnt --name python-openimage -d gchen0119/openimage tail -f /dev/null